uComponents/ucomponents.github.com/data-types/image-point/index.md

 ## Strongly Typed Model

-Whether you use uQuery, DynamicNode or the MVC Published Content Model a strongly typed object can be returned with the following properties:
+Whether you use uQuery, DynamicNode or the IPublishedContent Model a strongly typed object can be returned with the following properties:

+	bool	HasCoordinate
 	int?
 X
 	int?
 Y
 	int 	Width